Rtf13/skills-github-pages/index.md

 ---
-title: Exploring sentiment patterns in news articles
+Blog : Exploring sentiment patterns in news articles
 ---

 This is an example test.